rizwan09/rizwan09.github.io/_pages/about.md

 </p>

 <p align="justify">
-Update: I have accepted the Senior Area Chair Invitation for EMNLP 2025!!!
+I will be serving as a Senior Area Chair at EMNLP 2025!!!

 </p>